 Once you know the keywords that you want to use, and what kinds of headlines you will use, you need to make your headlines interesting and catchy.

-I’m not saying that you should use clickbait headlines, but you should make your reader want to read your article.
+I’m not saying that you should use clickbait headlines, but you should make your reader want to read your article and catchy headlines will help you grab their attention.

 Don’t use clickbait headlines.
 Use catchy headlines.Click To Tweet